 8. University of Arizona Eller College of Management

 Eller offers all veteran applicants an application fee refund and a GMAT waiver, making the MBA attainable to any military veteran.
-So far, these incentives are working, as 19% of Eller's 2018 MBA cohort were military veterans.
+6% of the Eller Full-Time MBA Class of 2025 are from the military.

 The University of Arizona also has a dedicated Veteran Alliance program, which trains faculty and staff to become part of a support network for veteran students at the university, making veteran students at Eller feel part of larger student body too.